 Survival Tip #1: Move often

 It goes without saying that movement throughout the workday is beneficial to all.
 When we are confined to a workstation for long periods of time, our muscles begin to adapt to the positions we place them in.
 If we are hunched over, slouching in our chair, our muscles will then take on that position.
 If we let this go on long enough, we will place ourselves at risk for injury.
-There are many options with exercise.
+There are many options for exercise.
 Keep it simple.
 Get up, walk around your house, stretch– something other than what you are doing at your workstation.

-Survival Tip #2: Breathe
+Survival Tip #2: Breath

 This one seems rather obvious, but it is one of the most important things you can do throughout the day.
 The main muscle of respiration is the diaphragm.
 With increased stress, we start relying on the muscles around our chest and neck to breathe.
 Without proper utilization of the diaphragm, we have to rely on those secondary muscles.
 When these muscles are overworked we start to develop tightness.
 Combine bad posture (see tip #1) with poor breathing, is it any wonder why we have so many people coming into the office with upper back and neck pain?
 Luckily, we know a thing or two about helping you with these aches and pains!